tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 ways.

 The TLS external PSK authentication mechanism implicitly assumes that each PSK is known to exactly one client and one server, and that these never switch roles.
-If this assumption is violated, then TLS 1.3 offers virtually no security by default.
+If this assumption is violated, standard TLS 1.3 security properties are invalidated.

-TLS 1.3 tries to maintain 8 security properties in the handshake.
+TLS 1.3 tries to maintain the following eight security properties:

+1. Matching the same session keys;
+2. Session key secrecy;
+3. Peer authentication;
+4. Session key uniqueness;
+5. Downgrade protection;
+6. Forward secrecy with respect to long-term keys;
+7. Key Compromise Impersonation (KCI) resistance; and
+8. Endpoint identity protection.

 A naïve sharing of PSKs, even assuming only honest but curious participants know the key, can violate all these properties, bar one.
-The protection of endpoint identities property holds vacuously, because the client and server do not use certificates in PSK mode.
+Endpoint Identity Protection holds vacuously, because the client and server do not use certificates in PSK mode.
+(This is not true with use of the "tls_cert_with_extern_psk" extension
+{{?I-D.ietf-tls-tls13-cert-with-extern-psk}}.)

 The other property violations can be demonstrated with three attacks of increasing severity.